FIDUCEO/FCDR_MVIRISRF/srf/README_srf.md

     srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

-included with such a folder provides the relative MVIRI VIS spectral response function for a certain day `ddd` of the year `yyyy`.
+included with such a folder provides the relative MVIRI VIS spectral response function for a certain day of a year.
+A spectral response data file is provided every 45 days.

 ## File format